 To be an LXP, you need to have 3rd party content providers.
 Preferably a minimum of ten, but nowadays vendors claim to have an LXP or be one with only a few providers.

 LinkedIn Learning Hub is no exception.
-They note they have “several”, which uh, means only seven.
+They note they have “several”, which includes

 - Harvard Manage Mentor